 We also began looking at two famous composers, Vivaldi and Bach.
-Cedar class enjoyed identifying the different instruments within the music and listening to how the piece of music 'Four Seasons' made them feel.
+Beech class enjoyed identifying the different instruments within the music and listening to how the piece of music 'Four Seasons' made them feel.
 We created a emotion picture to capture their thoughts and feelings throughout each season as the piece of music played.
 We learnt the song on BBC Radio Famous people by Vivaldi, which they really enjoyed.
 Especially, when we split into parts and created our own 'pretend' class string quartet.

 Week Ending 14th February

 This half term we have been focussing on gymnastics in P.E.
 We have been working towards creating a routine which involves a sequence of 5 movements.
 Including a start position, roll, jump, travelling and taking the weight on our hands.
 The children really enjoyed using the large apparatus to perform their sequences.

 We completed a science investigation on 'What is the best material for a boat?'.
 Each table had a tray of water and a set of different objects.
 They needed to think carefully about what a boat needed to be able to do, be strong and be able to float.

 We started off predicting what would be the best.
 The majority thought that the 'wood' would be the best material, this was mainly due to the links that they had made with their learning on the Great Fire of London.

 We then carried out our investigation and recorded our findings for each material.

 As a class, we concluded that 'hard plastic' was the best material out of the selection with wood coming in second place.